puppetlabs/vanagon/README.md

 integer value these components to fail after the `VANAGON_TIMEOUT` count is reached.
 Note that this value is expected to be in seconds.

+##### `VANAGON_FORCE_SIGNING`
+By default, Vanagon does not fail if extra files signing fails, it just logs an error and continues building the package.
+This is unwanted behavior in environments where we expect a hard failure when signing cannot proceed.
+To force Vanagon to fail if extra files signing fails, ensure this variable is set before starting a build.

 #### Example usage
 `vanagon build --preserve puppet-agent el-6-i386` will build the puppet-agent project on the el-6-i386 platform and leave the host intact afterward.